mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 a certificate that is shared with other services, and a *private key*, which is kept secret by the service.
 All keys are encoded in the PEM format.
-The public keys are shared in the standard X.509 certificate format, `cert.pem` below, while private keys are seen as `private.pem` below.
+The public keys are shared in the standard X.509 certificate format, `cert.crt` below, while private keys are seen as `private.key` below.

 See the [service overview](../Overview) for schematics of the service communication flow.
 An overview of the components that use keys and